'Fabulous, lovely, humble' - Britain's first £1m player

 It shattered the previous British record of £516,000 set just weeks earlier when David Mills left Middlesbrough for West Brom, but was short of world record moves by Giuseppe Savoldi and Paolo Rossi in Italy.

-He made his First Division debut for Forest away at Ipswich, where he came up against England team-mate Terry Butcher, who recalls Francis having a quiet debut.
+He made his First Division debut for Forest away at Ipswich, where he came up against England team-mate Terry Butcher, who could find only one way to stop him.

 "I was playing up against him and thought it's his debut, he's going to want to excite and do things, I'm in for a hard afternoon," Butcher told BBC Radio 5 Live.

 "So I went up to him and just asked how the family was.
 Then I said 'look Trevor, I'm going to lay my cards out on the table.
-If you do get past me I'm going to kick you so hard that you'll end up back in the stand.
+If you do get past me I'm going to kick you so hard that you'll end up back in the stand'.
 He never came near me for the rest of the game so he had a pretty quiet debut but that was the only way I could beat him because he had everything."

 Eligible to play for Forest in the European Cup final in Munich against Swedish side Malmo, Francis soon delivered on his price tag.